 Single-family rentals (SFRs) has seen a surge in demand since the start of COVID-19.
 I see this continuing for a number of reasons.
 The pandemic’s economic impacts on families have caused many to look for more affordable housing.
 The spike in work-from-home situations has made SFRs more appealing for families newly untethered from any office location.

-We actually just launched a new Real Estate Fund in partnership with private real estate management firm Harbor Group International to allow investors to participate in the potential upside of a rebound in the real estate sector.
+We actually just launched a real estate fund early in 2021 in partnership with private real estate management firm Harbor Group International.
+It enables investors to participate in the potential upside of a rebound in the real estate sector.

 Why should an investor invest in Yieldstreet in addition to a traditional portfolio?